CristianaEspinoza/Web-II/README.md

-# Web II Product API - PUT Method Update
+# Web II Product API - DELETE Method Update

-This branch implements the `PUT` method to allow updating existing products in the catalog.
+This branch implements the `DELETE` method to allow deleting products by id and implements middlewares

 ## Prerequisites